 Chlamydia is a Sexually Transmitted Infection (STI) caused by the bacteria chlamydia trachomatis.
 It is the most common bacterial STI in the UK, and can be transferred by having unprotected sex.
-According to Public Health England, more than 200,000 people tested positive for the infection in 2017, that’s 48% of all new STI diagnoses.
+More than 220,000 people tested positive for the infection in 2018.

 People can have chlamydia and not know about it, as symptoms do not occur in many instances.
-Thankfully, it can be very easily treated, but it is also very easy to avoid contracting it in the first place, provided you use a condom.
+Thankfully, it can be very easily treated, but it is also very easy to reduce the risk of contracting it in the first place, provided you use a condom.

 Causes of chlamydia